Russian Activists Just Won an Important Battle Over LGBTQ Rights. But the War Is Far From Over

 Justice for Yulia

 The widespread criticism over Tsvetkova’s persecution is a case in point.
 Several high profile figures have publicly defended her over the “pornography” investigation, including TV host and former presidential candidate Ksenia Sobchak, actress Renata Litvinova, and veteran broadcaster Vladimir Pozner.
-They urged the authorities to protect the activist, who says she has received death threats from an anonymous homophobic network called Saw that publishes the names and contacts or LGBTQ people, and calls for violence against them.
+They urged the authorities to protect the activist, who says she has received death threats from an anonymous homophobic network called Saw that publishes the names and contacts of LGBTQ people, and calls for violence against them.
 LGBTQ activist Elena Grigoryeva was murdered in July 2019 after her details appeared on Saw’s website.

 Opposition grew.
 In June, over 500 Russians across the country staged single person pickets in solidarity with Tsvetkova.
 Police responded aggressively, detaining 40 demonstrators in Moscow and St. Petersburg.
 The same month, over 50 media outlets organized a “Media Strike for Yulia”, demanding that the “pornography” investigation be dropped.
 Writers, journalists, actors, influencers, and bloggers published articles, including in Vogue, under the hashtag #forYulia and #FreeJuliaTsvetkova, and some 248,000 people signed an online petition calling on authorities to drop the case against her.